vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/05_ekAdashI.md

-(Soc.
-I, Ch.
-V

 the other is of the nature of a vrata.
 As regards the first all persons including householders having a son have adhikāra to observe it even in the dark half; but as regards the second (upavāsa of the nature of vrata) householders that have progeny should not observe it on the ekādaśīs of the dark half; they should not make a sankalpa, they should simply give up cooked food but should observe the niyamas of celibacy and the like.
 As to ekādaśīs of the dark half between the Sayani and Bodhini even householders with sons have the right to perform the vrata.
-Similarly, those who desire to secure absorption into Visnu, long life and sons may perform a kāmyavrata on ekādaśīs of both paksas.
+Similarly, those who desire to secure absorption into Visnu, long life and sons may perform a kāmyavrata on ekādaśīs of both pakṣas.
 Vaisnava householders should always fast even on ekādasis of the dark half.
 The ekādaśīvrata is obligatory on all including devotees of Siva, Visnu and the Sun.
 Upayāsa in the nature of vrata is again of two kinds, nitya and kāmya.
 These are briefly the rules laid down in the Nirnayasindhu and Dharmasindhu (p.16).
 The main difference between mere upavāsa and upayāsavrata is that in the former there is no sankalpa that the person is undertaking an upayāsayrata and he simply abstains from taking food because the sistra says that on ekādaśī one should not eat cooked food, while in the latter there is sankalpa and there are also several other matters to be observed.

 1